-Ames test devised by a scientist “Bruce Ames” and colleagues at the University of California in Berkeley, is a method for evaluating mutagenic effects of chemicals, drugs or implant device.
+Ames test devised by a scientist “Bruce Ames” and colleagues at the University of California in Berkeley, is a method for evaluating mutagenic effects of chemicals, drugs, or implant devices.
 This test is used to assess the potential carcinogenic effect of chemicals by using histidine auxotrophs of Salmonella typhimurium (which lacks the ability to biosynthesis histidine because of a mutation in an essential gene) or tryptophan auxotrophs of Escherichia coli.

 Not every mutagen is also a carcinogen BUT many mutagenic chemicals are also carcinogenic (capable of causing cancer in humans or other animals), knowing that a compound is mutagenic to bacteria is a warning of possible danger.

 Mutant Salmonella strains are unable to grow and form colonies in a medium lacking histidine.
-When these mutant bacterial cells are treated with chemicals having mutagenic effect, those chemicals may cause a reversal of mutation in bacterial cells enabling them to grow on a media lacking in histidine.
-Chemicals found to be mutagenic in Ames test can be tested for their potential to induce carcinogenic effect in animals.
+When these mutant bacterial cells are treated with chemicals having mutagenic effects, those chemicals may cause a reversal of mutation in bacterial cells enabling them to grow on a media lacking in histidine.
+Chemicals found to be mutagenic in Ames test can be tested for their potential to induce carcinogenic effects in animals.

 Histidine auxotrophs of Salmonella typhimurium are spread on the surface of a culture media lacking histidine in the presence of the suspected mutagen.
 As the medium does not contain an essential nutrient, histidine in this case, auxotrophic/mutant strains cannot grow, even if a very large population of cells is spread on the medium.
 However, if a particular bacterial strain became able to revert back to wild type (known as back mutants or revertants), they will grow and form colonies.
 If the reversion rate is increased in the presence of suspected mutagen (with the evidence of the appearance of more number of colonies in the presence of suspected mutagen) presence of mutagenicity in the test chemical is confirmed.
 Higher the number of such colonies, higher is the mutagenic potential of the suspected mutagen.